 By Dan Nordberg

-Dan Nordberg is SBA’s Region VIII administrator and is based in Denver.
+Dan Nordberg is the SBA’s Region VIII administrator and is based in Denver.
 He oversees the agency’s programs and services in Colorado, Montana, Utah, North Dakota, South Dakota and Wyoming.